An introduction to the unique town of Matera

-- Go back in time by wandering around the Sassi District without a map and get lost.
-With cars only permitted along one road and only open to locals, you have the streets to yourself and room to explore the never-ending maze that are the back streets of the Sassi.
+- Go back in time by wandering around the Sassi District and get lost.
+With cars only permitted along one road and only open to locals, you pretty much have the streets to yourself.
+Considering its history, the roads and laneways can only be described as a maze.
 I recommend having a map of Matera saved onto google maps (on your smart phone or tablet) so that when you eventually need to find your way back to your starting point, you’ll be able to do it!

-- Enjoy regional cuisine in one of the many restaurants, many having been converted from former cave dwellings
+- Enjoy regional cuisine in one of the town’s restaurants.
+Many of the restaurants have been converted from former cave dwellings, providing a unique experience,

 Tips for visiting Matera

 - The Sassi District is a maze of cobblestone streets with lots of stairs.
-Make sure to wear comfortable shoes because it’s likely you’ll be doing a lot of walking
+Make sure to wear comfortable shoes because you’ll likely be walking a lot.

-- The Sassi District can be quite hot and with lots of stair climbing, visiting during the hottest time of the day is best avoided.
-Even though our visit was in the beginning of October, it was quite hot during the middle part of the day
+- The Sassi District can be quite hot and with lots of stairs and limited shade.
+Visiting during the hottest time of day is best avoided.
+Even though our visit was during the beginning of October, it was quite hot during the middle part of the day.

-- While many people can speak English and you’ll be able to get by without knowing Italian, learning some Italian before visiting can be very helpful.
-Being able to communicate with local people and hearing their stories in their own language was a highlight of our trip
+- While many people can speak English and you’ll be able to get by without knowing Italian, knowing some Italian can be very helpful.
+Being able to communicate with local people and hearing their stories in their own language was a highlight of our trip.

 Getting to Matera